What would websites be without images?

 Of course, the size of image files can be pretty huge.
 And this is a barrier for some people.
 Images on a WordPress site can consume over 60 percent of your website’s bandwidth, causing slow loading speeds for your webpages.

 To be sure, this is a genuine problem as it can affect your website’s ranking (since search engines give a higher ranking to faster loading sites).
 It could also hinder your chances of success (since visitors aren’t willing to spend more than 7 seconds for a website to load).
 However, you honestly can’t afford to avoid using images altogether.

 What’s the solution?

 You need to learn how to optimize WordPress images for your site.
-The good news is, we are about to tell you everything you need to know to make your website load WordPress images fast.
-But before we get into that, let’s take a look at the errors you’ve probably been making when uploading images to WordPress.
+The good news is, I am about to tell you everything you need to know to make your website load WordPress images fast.
+But before I get into that, let’s take a look at the errors you’ve probably been making when uploading images to WordPress.

 Table of Contents

 Failing to properly optimize an image before uploading it on WordPress can cause various problems, such as slowing down your website’s speed and performance, and negatively impacting SEO.
 Below are the most common mistakes with images:

 The larger the dimensions of an image, the larger its file size will be.
 But that’s not the only problem.